banjosupreme/Clevorne/roadmap.md

     a.
 Box plots
     b.
 Histograms
 5. General clean up of existing code.
+6. Error handling and the addition of sensible default behaviors.
-6. Have automatic/intelligent grid lines/axes deduced and plotted from the data
+7. Have automatic/intelligent grid lines/axes deduced and plotted from the data
-7. Operations to filter, concatenate and join data sets.
+8. Operations to filter, concatenate and join data sets.